Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 <!-- Provide details on when usage of this recipe is recommended. -->
 This recipe is recommended if the following conditions are true:

-- You want to isolate traffic at the network layer for your machine learning workspace and its sub-components.
+- You want to isolate traffic at the network layer for your AML workspace and its sub-components.
 - You can't have public IPs for your Azure machine learning workspace and its sub-components.

 #### Not Recommended